FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/mcm.md

 You likely want to customize the body of your character.
 To do so, *with all menus closed*, press the `letter U` key.
 A menu will appear with all of the installed body presets.
 You can select whichever one you like and can change it at any time by pressing the `letter U` key to open the menu again.
 This also works for NPCs - aim your crosshair at the NPC whose body you would like to change, press the `letter U` key and then pick a new body preset for them.

+### SexLab

+The SexLab MCM contains an option for your character to be heterosexual, bisexual, or homosexual.
+You should open the MCM for SexLab and select your character's preference under the Sex Diary menu.

 ## MCM Documentation
 {{< alert context="danger" icon="🛑" >}}